Hugo Boumous: Mumbai City

-On 17 October 2020, Boumous signed for Mumbai City on a two year deal, with a $200,000 transfer fee, the highest till that time in ISL.
+On 17 October 2020, Boumous signed for Mumbai City on a two-year deal, with a $200,000 transfer fee, the highest till that time in ISL.

-ATK Mohun Bagan
+Mohun Bagan

-On 8 July 2021, Boumous signed for ATK Mohun Bagan on a 5 year deal for a record transfer fee of $280,000 breaking the record set by him in the previous season.
+On 8 July 2021, Boumous signed for Mohun Bagan on a five-year deal for a record transfer fee of $280,000 breaking the record set by him in the previous season.
 He debuted for Mohun Bagan in the 2021–22 season opener against Kerala Blasters on 19 November, in which he scored twice in 4–2 win.
 As 2022–23 season began, he appeared with the club on 20 August against Rajasthan United at the 131st edition of Durand Cup, in which they were defeated by 3–2.

+Odisha FC

+On 4 June 2024, he joined Odisha FC for an undisclosed fees.

 International career

 In May 2016, Boumous was called up to the Morocco under-23 football team for a friendly match against Cameroon.
 However, he was expelled from the team by the technical director after a video of Boumous smoking shisha surfaced in social media.